benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 - Send the Nike member's profile ID in `phoneNumber.accountId`
 - Do not send `email`

-**Guest SMS checkout preview requests**
+**Guest SMS Checkout Preview Requests**

-Checkout preview for guest SMS consumers requires a few extra steps to check that the SMS phone number is valid.
+Checkout Preview for guest SMS consumers requires a few extra steps to check that the SMS phone number is valid.

-1) Send the consumer a verification code to the SMS phone number they provide
+1. Send the consumer a verification code to the SMS phone number they provide

     After capturing the guest consumer's phone number in your app or experience, call the [Identity Initiation](https://developer.niketech.com/docs/projects/IdnVerify?tab=api) endpoint at /identity/verify/contact_channel/initiation/v1.
     Send the guest consumer's SMS phone number in `contactChannel`.
     A successful 204 response sends the identity-generated verification code to the consumer at the SMS phone number provided.

-2) The consumer submits the verification code
+2. The consumer submits the verification code

     Your app or experience provides a UI into which the consumer enters and submits the verification code from Step 1.

-3) Get the validation token
+3. Get the validation token

     Once your UI captures the verification code, call the [Identity Completion](https://developer.niketech.com/docs/projects/IdnVerify?tab=api) endpoint at /identity/verify/contact_channel/completion/v1,
     sending:

    - SMS phone number in `contactChannel`
    - Verification code from Step 2 in `verificationCode`

 A successful 200 response returns a `validationToken` and `validationTimestamp`.

-4) Call the Checkout Preview endpoint
+4. Call the Checkout Preview endpoint

-In addition to the usual Checkout preview request values, these are SMS-specific:
+In addition to the usual Checkout Preview request values, these are SMS-specific:

 - Send the value '**SMS_VERIFY**' in `phoneNumber.type`
 - Send the SMS phone number in `phoneNumber.subscriberNumber`, 1–13 digits